Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: The bounded geometry case

-\begin{proof}[Sketch of proof] From the fact that $M$ has bounded geometry, one can find a \textit{triangulation with bounded geometry}, which means that the link of each vertex contains a uniformly bounded amount of simplices, each $k$-simplex $\sigma$ is the image of a diffeomorphism $\sigma:\Delta^k\to M$ such that its Jacobian has bounded norm (such that the constant does not depend on the simplex), and this map can be extended to a neighbourhood of $\Delta^k$ with the same property (see \cite{sikorav2001growth} and \cite{attie1994quasi}).
+\begin{teo}[{\cite[Theorem 1.1]{sikorav2001growth}}] Let $M$ be an infinite volume Riemannian manifold of bounded geometry.
+If $h(M)>0$ then the volume form $\omega$ admits a bounded primitive. \end{teo} \begin{proof}[Sketch of proof] From the fact that $M$ has bounded geometry, one can find a \textit{triangulation with bounded geometry}, which means that the link of each vertex contains a uniformly bounded amount of simplices, each $k$-simplex $\sigma$ is the image of a diffeomorphism $\sigma:\Delta^k\to M$ such that its Jacobian has bounded norm (such that the constant does not depend on the simplex), and this map can be extended to a neighbourhood of $\Delta^k$ with the same property (see \cite{sikorav2001growth} and \cite{attie1994quasi}).
 Let $K$ be such a triangulation on $M$.
 From $h(M)>0$ (which implies a linear isoperimetric inequality for domains), it can be shown that for any simplicial chain $T\in C_n(K,\R)$ one has $|\hat{\omega}(T)|\le C \|\partial T\|_1$ for some $C>0$ (hence, in particular, $\hat{\omega}$ is bounded on simplicial chains).
 From this inequality, via a Hahn-Banach argument, it is possible to define a bounded simplicial cocycle $\phi\in C_b^{n-1}(K,\R)$ such that $\hat{\omega}=\delta\phi$ on simplicial chains.
-Using the triangulation $K$, it is possible to define chain maps $I^*:\Omega^*(M)\to C^*(K,\R)$ and $P^*:C^*(K,\R)\to \Omega^*(M)$, where $I^*$ sends differential forms to the cochain given by integration on simplicial chains of the corresponding dimension, and $P^*$ ``smooths out'' a simplicial cochain giving a differential form.
-Since $K$ is of bounded geometry, it can be seen that $P^*$ sends bounded simplicial cochains to bounded differential forms.
-By the definition of $\hat{\omega}$, we have that $I^n(\omega)=\hat{\omega}$ on simplicial chains, hence
+Let $I^*:\Omega^*(M)\to C^*(K,\R)$ be the chain map defined by integration of differential forms over simplices of the triangulation.
+It is possible to define a right inverse of $I^*$ as follows.
+For each vertex $v\in K^{(0)}$ of the triangulation, consider the open set $\operatorname{st}(v)$ given by the interior of the union of all $n$-simplices containing $v$.
+Let $\{g_v:v\in K^{(0)}\}$ be a partition of unity subordinated to the open cover $\{\operatorname{st}(v):v\in K^{(0)}\}$.
+Let $1\le k \le n$ and for each $k$-simplex $\sigma$, denote by $\sigma^*\in C^k(M,\R)$ the dual element, that is, the cochain which takes value $1$ on $\sigma$ and 0 otherwise.
+If $\sigma$ is given by its vertices $v_0,\dots,v_k$ one defines